shengli666666/DedustNet/README.md

 Author Information:

-Zhiyong Tao, Shengli Zhang, and Sen Lin (Corresponding author: Shengli Zhang, email: email@zhangshengli\_win@163.com)
+Shengli Zhang, Zhiyong Tao, and Sen Lin (Corresponding author: Zhiyong Tao, first author: Shengli Zhang email@zhangshengli\_win@163.com)

->__Abstract:__ Dust has a significant impact on the environmental perception of automated agricultural machines, and dust removal methods using deep learning approaches still need to be further improved and refined.
-In this paper, a trainable end-to-end learning network (DedustNet) is specifically proposed to solve the real-world dust removal task.
-Specially, the frequency-dominated Swin Transformer-based block (DWT-Transformer Block) is proposed to address the limitations of the global receptive field and global information when facing complex dusty backgrounds.
-The Cross-level Information Fusion Module is presented to solve the loss of texture details and color brought by image enhancement algorithms to the processing results.
-DedustNet trades off the model complexity and the network's dust removal performance with 1.866M.
-Both qualitative and quantitative results show that DedustNet outperforms state-of-the-art methods on reference and non-reference metrics.
+>__Abstract:__ While dust significantly affects the environmental perception of automated agricultural machines, it still needs to be explored, and the existing deep learning-based methods for dust removal require further refinement and development.
+Further research and improvement in this area are essential to improve the performance and reliability of automated agricultural machines in dusty environments.
+As a solution, we propose an end-to-end trainable learning network (DedustNet) to solve the real-world agricultural dust removal task.
+To our knowledge, DedustNet is the first time Swin Transformer-based units have been used in wavelet networks for agricultural image dusting.
+Specifically, we present the frequency-dominated Swin Transformer-based block (DWTFormer block and IDWTFormer block) with the wavelet transform.
+As the basic blocks of the encoding and decoding, the DWTFormer block and IDWTFormer block recover richer details, such as the structure and texture of the image, alleviating the limitation of the global receptive field of Swin Transformer when dealing with complex dusty backgrounds.
+Furthermore, We propose a cross-level information fusion module (CIFM) to fuse different levels of features and effectively capture global and long-range feature relationships.
+In addition, we present a dilated convolution module (DCM) to capture contextual information guided by wavelet transform at multiple scales, which combines the advantages of wavelet transform and dilated convolution.
+Our algorithm leverages deep learning techniques to effectively remove dust from images captured in real-world agricultural settings while preserving the original structural and textural features.
+Compared to existing state-of-the-art methods, DedustNet achieves superior performance and more reliable results in agricultural image dedusting, providing strong support for the application of agricultural machinery in dusty environments.
+Additionally, the impressive performance on real-world hazy datasets and application tests highlights DedustNet's superior generalization ability and computer vision-related application performance compared to state-of-the-art methods.

 * [Network Architecture](https://github.com/shengli666666/DedustNet#network-architecture)
 * [Dependencies and Installation](https://github.com/shengli666666/DedustNet#Dependencies-and-Installation)